 - Fast breathing

-We recommend that you contact your vet immediately if you suspect that your dog has eaten any of the foods on this list.
+We recommend that you contact your vet immediately if you suspect your dog has eaten any of the foods on this list.

 Symptoms to look for if your dog has ingested nuts are: